CSE232-MSU/CSE232/labs/lab12.md

 std::string new_string( std::move(old_string) );
 ```

-will move the contents of `old_string` into `new_string`, but you really need to be careful; if you try to use `new_string` again, you would be triggering undefined behavior.
+will move the contents of `old_string` into `new_string`, but you really need to be careful; if you try to use `old_string` again, you would be triggering undefined behavior.
 None-the-less, for sizable classes these techniques can result in a substantial speed up.